 Blended LearningThe NYU Stern MS in Risk Management is based on a blended learning approach combining both synchronous (in-person classroom time) and asynchronous learning (independent study).

 Modules are divided into three phases: pre-module, module, and post-module.

 Pre-module: Research Phase

 This begins 4-6 weeks prior to the in-class teaching session.
-Students prepare for the module by completing qualitative and quantitative assignments that include; readings and cases, tutorials and diagnostics, exercises and written assessments.
+Students prepare for the module by completing qualitative and quantitative assignments that include readings and cases, tutorials and diagnostics, and exercises and written assessments.
 Completion of the pre-module material ensures a more rigorous and productive classroom experience.

 Module: Residential Period

 Students and leading faculty, industry experts, and practitioners come together for valuable “in-class” residential periods.
 The classroom provides a dynamic environment for discovery and collaboration with your classmates.

 The post-module is designed as the implementation phase of the module.
 Students are challenged to apply the material and concepts covered during the pre-module phase and residential period to solidify their learning.
 Deliverables are in the form of case studies, written assignments, projects, and group work.